Hal Lindes

-Hal Lindes (born 30 June 1953 in Monterey, California) is an American guitarist and film score composer best known for his time as a member of Dire Straits from 1980 until late 1984.
+Harold Andrew Lindes (born 30 June 1953) is an American guitarist and film score composer best known for his time as a member of Dire Straits from 1980 until late 1984.

 Early life and career

 Lindes was born in Monterey, California, went to high school in Washington, D.C., and attended Maryland University.
 He moved to London in 1975.
 In 1979, Lindes played guitar with the new wave group Darling.
 Signed to Charisma Records, they released the single "Do You Wanna" (written by Lindes) and published the album Put It Down To Experience the same year, before breaking up.

 At the time of being asked to join Dire Straits, Al Kooper was producing Lindes at Basing Street Studios in London with Herbie Flowers on bass, Brad Bradbury of the Specials on drums, Kooper on keyboards and Lindes on guitar and vocals.

 Dire Straits (1980–1984)

 Lindes became a full-time member of Dire Straits in 1980, before the release of the group's third album, Making Movies.
 He replaced original co-founding member and rhythm guitarist David Knopfler.
 Lindes toured with Dire Straits while they were promoting Making Movies and remained with the band while they recorded their fourth album, 1982's Love Over Gold.
 Lindes was also with the band for the EP titled ExtendedancEPlay released in early 1983, which included the hit single “Twisting by the Pool”.

 Also during 1982 and 1983, Dire Straits’ frontman Mark Knopfler was involved with composing the music score for David Puttnam's film Local Hero, in which Lindes also performed.
 Lindes toured with Dire Straits for their 1982–1983 Love over Gold Tour.
 The band's double live album Alchemy: Dire Straits Live was a recording of excerpts from the final two concerts from that tour at London's Hammersmith Odeon in July 1983, featuring Lindes, and was released in March 1984.

 In December 1984, while Dire Straits were recording tracks for their Brothers In Arms album, Lindes left the band to pursue his interest in film composing, sparked by the Local Hero soundtrack recording sessions.